Bitcoin Vault Covenants

 CRITICAL CCV Mode Bypass (TM8)

-CCV mode bypass is the highest-severity developer footgun we found.
+CCV mode bypass is the most consequential developer footgun we documented.
 The CCV opcode accepts a mode byte that controls verification behavior: mode 0 checks scriptPubKey, mode 1 checks amount, mode 2 checks both.
 Any mode value outside this set — 3, 4, 255, anything — triggers OP_SUCCESS, a consensus rule designed for future soft-fork extensibility.
 OP_SUCCESS makes the entire script evaluate to true unconditionally: no signature needed, no covenant check, no constraints at all.
 We built a structurally complete vault contract with one leaf script accidentally using mode=3 and drained it with a 110 vB transaction containing no signature.
 The funds moved to an arbitrary destination with zero authentication.
 This is not a bug in the CCV specification — it is the intended behavior for forward compatibility.
 But it means a single byte error in vault construction creates a script that looks correct, passes every static analysis check, deploys successfully, accepts deposits normally, and then allows anyone who notices the mode flag to steal everything.
 The attack surface exists only in CCV because CTV has no mode flags and OP_VAULT uses dedicated opcodes with no extensibility trap.

 CCV mode bypass attack